Budapest in Winter: Weather & 12 Best Things to Do (2026)

 Is it worth visiting Budapest in winter?

-Winter in Budapest is the low season with less tourists visiting.
-December still receives a high number of tourists as they come to spend Christmas in Budapest.
+Yes, it is definitely worth visiting Budapest in winter!
+Winter in Budapest is low season with less tourists visiting.
+December still receives a high number of tourists as people come to spend Christmas in Budapest.
+However, once the Christmas holiday season is over, January and February tend to be much quieter.

 What are winters like in Hungary?

+Winter in Hungary typically runs from December to February.
 The weather in Hungary in winter starts to become colder and it receives less daylight.
-Thus, winter in Hungary is generally cold and gloomy.
+So, winter in Hungary is generally cold and gloomy.

 What shoes to wear in Budapest in winter?

 You should get winter boots for your trip to Budapest in winter.
 Winter boots and thick socks will keep your feet warm while you are out and about.
+Winter boots will also come handy whether it snows or rains.
+Especially if the snow starts to melt, you will need waterproof boots to keep your feet dry.

 What famous winter attraction is Budapest known for?

-Budapest famous winter attractions include the Christmas markets, ice skating, thermal baths, River Danube cruises and the view of the city with Christmas lights.
+Budapest famous winter attractions include the Christmas markets, ice-skating, thermal baths, River Danube cruises and the view of the city with Christmas lights.

 Conclusion